AVMatthews/clp-bench/ui/README.md

 # Benchmark results database

-We use `sqlite` to manage a database that contains all benchmarking results. `load_results.py` automatically loads benchmarking results from the `results.json` file under the directory of each target tool.
+We use `sqlite` to manage a database that contains all benchmarking results. `load_results_from_results_dir.py ` automatically loads benchmarking results from the `/assets/results` directory which is separated semi-structured and unstructured log directories.